 - Yes, really

-written in 2008, reached the finals of the New Media Writing Prize 2010, is an email-based fiction in which the stories of three characters are interwoven, and arrive in your inbox as a series of messages.
+Written in 2008, ‘Yes, really’ reached the finals of the New Media Writing Prize 2010.
+It’s an email-based fiction in which the stories of three characters arrive in your inbox as a series of messages.